TALlama/calville/characters/chava.md

 Her father Jonah Meyer is Cal's Chancellor, and before that was a professor at Cal, and before that a student there, so she has spent her entire life on and around the campus, and is quite familiar with its ins and outs.
 A child progidy, she's been sitting in on classes for many years, so it is unusual when someone doesn't know who she is.

 She and her long-time friend Orson know of each others' powers.
-She dated Dick for a time in High School, but broke it off when he began to experiment with the local radicals.
+She dated Dick for a time in High School, broke it off when he began to experiment with the local radicals, but after rekindling their relationship with the aid of [a certain love potion][s01e02], she is reconsidering that decision.

 ## Drives